sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/pipelines.md

 All events from checks that specify this pipeline will be processed with both workflows, in series, starting with the workflow that is listed first in the resource definition.

+Read [Route alerts with event filters][30] for another pipeline example that includes multiple workflows for contact-based routing.

 ## Pipeline specification

 ### Top-level attributes